Origogi/Horizontal_Card_Pager/README.md

 </a>
 </div>

-Use dynamic and beautiful card view pagers to help you create great apps.
+Use dynamic and beautiful card view pagers (horizontal direction) to help you create great apps.

 ## Preview